Rapptz/discord.py/docs/migrating.rst

         - :attr:`Permissions.create_private_threads`
         - :attr:`Permissions.send_messages_in_threads`

-- Threads do not have their own nsfw status, they inherit it from their parent channel.
+- Threads do not have their own NSFW status, they inherit it from their parent channel.

     - This means that :class:`Thread` does not have an ``nsfw`` attribute.